Next clinic and show dates

 - Carrying the lance can be scary to a horse because it is moving near their head, following them as they move, and might touch or bonk the horse if the rider loses their balance.

-- Pulling the lance out of the barrel normally makes a loud clacking noise.
+- Pulling the lance out of the barrel and returning it to the barrel makes noises the horse must get used to.

 - If you successfully lance the ring, it will make a rattling noise as it travels down the lance.
-Horses can be alarmed when the ring moves toward them (on the lance).
+Horses can be alarmed when the ring moves toward them (on the lance) and time must be taken to get the horse used to the ring traveling along the lance.

 When you lance the ring, it is important to catch it with your thumb as it travels down the lance.
 If you don’t catch it, the ring can go around your hand and the lance and lock them together (this is bad).